BjornHansson/agileTools/retrospective/README.md

 # Retrospective
-Tool to track feedback that is then used in retrospective.
+Tool to track feedback to be used in retrospective.

 ![Screenshot](img/screenshot.jpg?raw=true "Screenshot")